A Plan for Coordinating Income and Expenses in 5 Steps

 You need to know the amounts coming in, and to whom any payments will be made.
 To do this, track everything you spend over the course of several months.
 This means collecting together your bank and credit card statements, and keeping track of any additional payments in cash as they’re made.
 Incidentally, Hiveage is a really great tool for tracking invoices and payments!

 For a business that might have irregular income and outgoings, being able to average these amounts over a year would be extremely useful.
 You can use Microsoft Excel or Google Sheets to create expense and income worksheets.
-Finally, Expensify is a handy way of transcribing paper receipts into a neat report.
+Expense tracking apps like Expensify are a handy way of transcribing paper receipts into a neat report.

 2. Determine Your Net Income